tranquilit/pltis_uicomponents/README.md

 - a custom icon can be defined to replace the "X"
 - custom events, such Before/After add/delete, for handling user actions
 - input properties to define forbidden chars, max tags, allow duplicates, etc
-- autocomplete with properties do define items, sorted, style, etc
+- autocomplete option, with properties to define a list of items, style, search ascending/case sensitive, etc

 <img src="./images/tistageditor.png">